-If you are not aware of this and if you actually don't know your own beliefs, standards and values, then how can you change them?
+If you are not aware of this, and if you actually don't know your own beliefs, standards and values, and where they have come from, then how can you change them?

-Our system is far from being perfect, but it is the only one we have at the moment.
+If you do blame, you have succeeded in making yourself into a victim, a powerless situation.
+Our system is far from being perfect, but it is the only one we have at this moment.

-You will now set out to find your various victim positions, this will help you to become aware of your BELIEF SYSTEM, STANDARDS and VALUES.
+Set out to find where you blame something or someone, that mabe helpful in detecting your various victim positions, and this in turn will help you to become aware of your BELIEF SYSTEM, STANDARDS and VALUES.

 The most common factor in any victim position is:

-blame; blaming somebody, something, the system, those politicians, our parents, our teachers, our partner, our boss, our job, the inflation, the high interest rates and of course one really big one is:
+blame; blaming somebody, something, the system, those politicians, our parents, our teachers, our partner, our boss, our job, the inflation, the high interest rates and of course, often the most frequent one, BLAMING ONESELF !

 The list is endless.
-It is always easy to blame somebody or something else for our misfortunes, to blame oneself, or sit down and cry "poor me" and still not do anything.
+It is always easy to blame somebody or something else for our misfortunes, to blame oneself, or sit down and cry "poor me", and still not doing anything about it.

 Who do you blame?
-Your mother in law, the traffic light ,the doctor, the politicians, the business owner for not giving you a job?
+Your mother in law, the traffic light ,the bad weather, the doctor, the politicians, the business owner for not giving you a job?